How to Fix 'The Drive Is Offline' During Mac Data Recovery

 • Connect the drive all the way to the USB port

-• Unplug your drive and re-attach the drive to your Mac
+• Unplug your drive and re-attach it to your Mac

 • Try to connect the hard drive or USB drive to your Mac directly without a USB hub or USB dock